 Transportation and Subsistence Allowance Requests must be completed before payments are made.
-The need for transportation or subsistence payments must be
+The need for transportation or subsistence payments must be documented in the IEP and located in the management information system.

 Case managers must approve and obligate transportation and/or subsistence allowances before participants begin claiming allowances.